Cecilia Rikap

 Cecilia Rikap (born in 1984) is an Argentine academic.
 She is an economics professor and the head of research at UCL Institute for Innovation and Public Purpose (IIPP) at University College London.

 Rikap is also a researcher at the CONICET, Argentina’s national research council and a researcher at University of Technology of Compiègne.
 She advised the Brazilian government on digital strategy.

 Academic research

-Rikap academic work brought to focus the concentration in intangible assets in the hands of a few large digital companies.
-Through her work she coined the term “intellectual monopolies” to designate this concentration of digital infrastructure, information and data.
+Rikap’s academic work has brought in to focus the concentration of intangible assets in the hands of a few large digital companies.
+Through her work she has coined the term “intellectual monopolies” to designate this concentration of digital infrastructure, information and data.

-Rikap’s work informs policy discussions on artificial intelligence arms race between the US and China.
+Rikap’s work informs policy discussions on the artificial intelligence arms race between the US and China.

 Rikap studied the numerous ways in which Big Tech gains influence over innovation.
 This includes research to obtain sustainable energy sources for AI, where Google, Microsoft and Amazon distribute so-called cloud credits to innovators, creating a lasting dependency of smaller companies on Big Tech.